Natural orbital impurity solver for real-frequency properties at finite temperature: Results

 \subsection{Real-frequency properties at finite temperatures}

 Finally, we show the result of real-frequency properties at finite temperatures.
 Here, we employ the square lattice Hubbard model with only the nearest neighbor hopping $t=D/4$ and $U=3.5D$.
-Here, we take 101 bath sites, 8 sites for the ED calculation and sum up the Green function contribution only from $6 \times 6$ sectors around the ground state.
+Here, we take 301 bath sites, and 8 sites for the ED calculation, where we employ $\gamma=0.01D$.
+We sum up the Green function contribution \mk{from each sector with energy cutoff: $e^{-(E-E_{\rm GS})/T} \geq 0.02$}.
 As shown in Fig.~\ref{Fig:2DHubbard}(a,b), the spectrum obtained with the present method is consistent with the previous CT-QMC+Pad\'{e} results \cite{Xu2013}.
-We obtain the clear upper Hubbard band structure which is sometimes difficult to obtain through a numerical analytical continuation because it is located at a high energy, i.e., away from the Matsubara axis.
-The smooth spectrum allows us to calculate the resistivity $\rho$ and Seebeck coefficient $S$ from\cite{Xu2013}
+We obtain the clear upper Hubbard band structure which is sometimes difficult to obtain through a numerical analytical continuation because it is located at a high energy, i.e., \mk{far} away from the Matsubara axis.
+The smooth spectrum allows us to calculate the resistivity $\rho$ and the Seebeck coefficient $S$ from\cite{Xu2013}

-where $f$ is the Fermi distribution function and $v_x(k) \equiv 0.5D\sin{k_x}$ is the Fermi velocity along the $x$ axis.
+where $f$ is the Fermi distribution function and $v_x(\textbf{k}) \equiv 0.5D\sin{k_x}$ is the Fermi velocity along the $x$ axis.

-In Fig.~\ref{Fig:2DHubbard}(c,d), we show these results at around $T=0.01D$.
-The temperature dependence is also consistent with the CT-QMC+Pad\'{e} result.
-This behavior of Seebeck coefficient in doped Mott insulator is commonly observed in many lattice models\cite{PhysRevB.87.035126,PhysRevB.88.205141,PhysRevLett.110.086401}.
-Thus, our calculations demonstrate that the natural orbital configuration provide us an efficient way to approach low temperature physics.
+In Fig.~\ref{Fig:2DHubbard}(c,d), we show these results at \mk{$n=0.80, 0.85, 0.90$ and} around $T=0.01D$.
+The temperature dependence is also consistent with the CT-QMC+Pad\'{e} result\mk{\cite{Xu2013} (gray line)}.
+Such a negative slope of the Seebeck coefficient in the low-temperature region of the hole-doped Mott insulator commonly appears in many lattice models, where the correlation plays a crucial role in enhancing its intensity\cite{PhysRevB.87.035126,PhysRevB.88.205141,PhysRevLett.110.086401}. \mk{Note that because the results of Ref.~\onlinecite{Xu2013} could be influenced by the error in the Pad\'{e} approximation, a detailed comparison beyond the overall agreement would not be very meaningful.} Thus, our calculations demonstrate that the natural orbital configuration provides us with an efficient way to address low temperature physics.